yvan/hexlistserver/README.md

 #development

 1 - run unit tests
-2 - tests locally by running 'make run'm then test the feature 3 - then upload to staging heroku and tests feature
+2 - tests locally by running 'make run' then [test the feature with postma](https://www.getpostman.com/).
+3 - then upload to staging heroku and tests feature
 4 - then once you're sure it works upload to prodduction heroku